-All living things obtain the energy they need by metabolizing energy‐rich compounds, such as carbohydrates and fats.
-In the majority of organisms, this metabolism takes place by respiration, a process that requires oxygen.
+All living things obtain the energy they need by metabolizing energy-rich compounds, such as carbohydrates and fats.
+In the majority of organisms, this metabolism takes place by respiration, a process that requires oxygen (see Chapter 6).
 In the process, carbon dioxide gas is produced and must be removed from the body.

-In plant cells, carbon dioxide may appear to be a waste product of respiration too, but because it is used in photosynthesis, carbon dioxide may be considered a byproduct.
+In plant cells, carbon dioxide may appear to be a waste product of respiration, too, but because it is used in photosynthesis (see Chapter 5), carbon dioxide may be considered a by-product.
 Carbon dioxide must be available to plant cells, and oxygen gas must be removed.
 Gas exchange is thus an essential process in energy metabolism, and gas exchange is an essential prerequisite to life, because where energy is lacking, life cannot continue.

 Single-celled organisms, such as bacteria and protozoa, are in constant contact with their external environment.
 Gas exchange occurs by diffusion across their membranes.
 Even in simple multicellular organisms, such as green algae, their cells may be close to the environment, and gas exchange can occur easily.

 In larger organisms, adaptations bring the environment closer to the cells.
 Liverworts, for instance, have numerous air chambers in the internal environment.
-The sponge and hydra have water-filled central cavities, and planaria have branches of their gastrovascular cavity that connect with all parts of the body.
+Sponges and hydras have water-filled central cavities, and planaria have branches of their gastrovascular cavity that connect with all parts of the body.

 Although plants are complex organisms, they exchange their gases with the environment in a rather straightforward way.
 In aquatic plants, water passes among the tissues and provides the medium for gas exchange.
 In terrestrial plants, air enters the tissues, and the gases diffuse into the moisture bathing the internal cells.